Call us today from 9:30am: +44 117 313 3300

 Day 6 – Sake Tasting Experience

 Visit the morning markets on the banks of the Miyagawa River, discover local shrines and temples dotted around town, and marvel at the quality of crafts that come from this region.
-You won’t believe that this place and way of life coexists in the same country as frenetic Tokyo.
+One of Takayama’s most famous products is sake, and micro-breweries can be found everywhere (look out for large sugidama balls of cedar branches in the entranceways of buildings).

 Day 7 – Takayama to Kyoto

+Next, you’ll leave rural Japan behind and head to the ancient city of Kyoto, the cultural capital of Japan and arguably the whole of Asia.
 You’ll be staying at the Celestine Kyoto Gion Hotel, located in the “geisha district” of Kyoto.
 The rooms are furnished in a contemporary Western style, though the hotel is in keeping with the traditional surroundings with features such as communal baths.

 If you’re hungry after your journey, be sure to visit the hotel’s restaurant.
 Run by Endo Yasaka, this tempura institution has been going for over a century and is well known in Kyoto.
 There is also a separate sushi counter if you’d rather get a light bite.